The Minc Law Guide to New Jersey Defamation Law

 Work with the Defamation Lawyers of Minc Law Today!

-If you’re a resident of New Jersey, or any other U.S. state, and have been the victim of libelous or malicious online attacks, contact the defamation removal attorneys of Minc Law now!
+If you’re a resident of New Jersey, or any other U.S. state, and have been the victim of libelous or malicious online attacks, contact the internet defamation attorneys of Minc Law now!

 At Minc Law, we’ve litigated in over 19 states and 3 countries, have secured the swift and effective removal of over 25,000 pieces of defamatory and false online content, and boast a nearly 100% removal rate.
 And, we charge a flat, reasonable fee.

 Here’s what you can expect when working with the nationally recognized defamation attorneys of Minc Law: